metasfresh/metasfresh-documentation/_webui_collection/EN/Single_incoming_payment.md

 ---

 ## Overview
-After you have received a payment, you can enter the amount as an *Incoming Payment* into the system, thereby setting the invoice status to *Paid*.
+After you have received a payment, you can enter the amount as an *Incoming Payment* into metasfresh, thereby setting the invoice status to *Paid*.
 To do so, take the following steps:

 ## Requirements
 - Make sure to have an unpaid [invoice](Invoice_SalesOrder).